Cuba's price-performance hit: Tasting the Quintero Brevas

 Hello Vasilij,

 I read your review and wonderful commentary about the Quintero Brevas.
-This happens to be my favorite cigar.
+This happens to be my favourite cigar.
 I do have a question and I was hoping you can provide some advice.
-As you know, the 25 Quintero Brevas cigars come as a bundle wrapped in Aluminum paper out of the box.
+As you know, the 25 Quintero Brevas cigars come as a bundle wrapped in aluminium paper out of the box.
 My question is about the best way to store them in the humidor.
-Should I place the sealed aluminum paper bundle in the humidor as is?
-Or should I take the cigars out of the aluminum paper and place the individual cigars in the humidor?
+Should I place the sealed aluminium paper bundle in the humidor as is?
+Or should I take the cigars out of the aluminium paper and place the individual cigars in the humidor?

 I plan on starting to smoke them in a few (3-5) months.